THE FRIENDS OF DOWNHILLS PARK

 grant from an outside body to enhance the Natural Play Area west of the

-Cafe, as well as to improve equipment in the existing Children's Play
+equipment in the existing Children's Play

 Area further south.